-WE'D LIKE TO WELCOME YOU

-AS A NEW MEMBER OF

-NEW FOREST CHAPTER #9081

-The club has been designed by the members for the members and we are always open to new ideas and suggestions.

-The purpose of this pack is to give help and advice to all new members (and old ones too) on everything available to help you become an active member of the club.
+WE'D LIKE TO WELCOME YOU AS A NEW MEMBER OF NEW FOREST CHAPTER 9081 The club has been designed by the members for the members and we are always open to new ideas and suggestions.
+The purpose of this pack is to give help and advice to all new members (and current ones too) on everything available to help you become an active member of the club.
 The aim is to make your time spent with the club both exciting and enjoyable.

-If there is something that you need to know and can't find in the pack, please ask one of the committee members and, where possible, we will have the information added to the pack to help others too.
+If there is something that you need to know and can't find it in the pack, please ask one of the committee members and, where possible, we will have the information added to the pack to help others too.
 Please read carefully the details of 2nd man drop off and staggered riding information.
 This is designed to help keep you and others safe during the rides out.
 Please read the events calendar and join the road crew on as many rides as possible.
-Why not enter the 'Ride 365'? (for more info please see Communication & Information page)

-Details of all Committee members and details of all the road crew are on the notice board in the dealership for your convenience.
-Please contact them if you have any questions.
+Why not enter the 'Ride 365'2 (for more information on this, please see the Why not enter the 'Ride 365'? (for more information on this, please see the Communication & Information page) Details of all Committee members and Road Crew are within this pack and also on the Chapter website.
+Please feel free to contact them if you have any questions.
+Ride safe & have fun!

-Safe Riding

-Committee Members - Contact Details

-POST NAME EMAIL Director Les Lawrence director@newforesthog.co.uk Dealer Principal Martin White martin.white@southamptonharley-davidson.co.uk Rally Manager Mark Smith mark@newforesthog.co.uk Assistant Director & Social Media Officer Fiona Gilbert fiona@newforesthog.co.uk Secretary and Membership Officer Adrian Batstone secretary @newforesthog.co.uk Treasurer Debbie Lawrence treasurer@newforesthog.co.uk New Members Reps Craig Neale newmembersrep@newforesthog.co.uk Activities Officer VACANT activities@newforesthog.co.uk Webmaster Steve Price webmaster@newforesthog.co.uk Newsletter Editor Fiona Gilbert newsletter@newforesthog.co.uk Head Road Captain & Training Officer Don Kenning headroadcaptain@newforesthog.co.uk Historian Jason Ballett historian@newforesthog.co.uk Safety Officer Stewart Wallace safety@newforesthog.co.uk Ladies of Harley Officer Siggi Batstone ladiesofharley@newforesthog.co.uk Activities Officer VACANT activities@newforesthog.co.uk

-Meet the Committee Members
+Committee Members - Contact Details POST NAME EMAIL Director Don Kenning director@newforesthog.co.uk Assistant Director & Social Media Officer Fiona Gilbert fiona@newforesthog.co.uk Secretary & Membership Officer Adrian Batstone secretary @newforesthog.co.uk adrian@newforesthog.co.uk Treasurer Debbie Lawrence treasurer@newforesthog.co.uk New Members Rep Pete Eames newmembersrep@newforesthog.co.uk Ladies of Harley Officer VACANT Ladiesofharley@newforesthog.co.uk Webmaster Steve Price webmaster@newforesthog.co.uk Newsletter Editor Fiona Gilbert newsletter@newforesthog.co.uk Head Road Captain & Training Officer Paul Phillips headroadcaptain@newforesthog.co.uk Safety Officer Stewart Wallace Stewart.w@newforesthog.co.uk Historian VACANT Activities Officer VACANT activities@newforesthog.co.uk Rally Manager VACANT Meet the Committee Members NEW FOREST MEET THE 2025 CHAPTER #9081 COMMITTEE MEMBERS